mantidproject/mantid/docs/source/algorithms/PowderReduceP2D-v1.rst

 -----

 This is a workflow algorithm to process the results of powder diffraction experiments and create a p2d file for multidimensional Rietveld refinement.
-The algorithm is currently tested for the Instruments PG3 (POWGEN), SNAP and PTXatPG3 (POWTEX detector at POWGEN instrument).
+The algorithm is currently tested for the Instruments POWGEN, SNAP and PTXatPG3 (POWTEX detector at POWGEN instrument).

 .. categories::